tpximpact/council-digital-site-notice/README.md

 ## Project Structure

-The project structure follows the Next.js App Router conventions and includes [Route Group](https://nextjs.org/docs/app/building-your-application/routing/route-groups) folder structure to provide a clear separation of concerns between the main application routes and the Sanity Studio routes within the `app/` directory:
+The project structure follows the Next.js App Router conventions and includes [Route Group](https://nextjs.org/docs/app/building-your-application/routing/route-groups) folder structure to provide a clear separation of concerns between the main application routes and the Sanity Studio routes within the `app/` directory.
+Here are some of the core folders and files:

+- `__tests__/`: Contains Jest test suites.
 - `sanity/`:
   - `lib/`: Library files specific to Sanity, such as client configurations.
   - `schemas/`: Holds the schema definitions for the datasets, which define the structure of the data used in Sanity.